 Market research

-Start by researching your customers, where they are buying, what they are buying, and who they aspire to, and think deeply about the nature of your product and service and how your target market will interact with it.
-What problems does it solve?
-Who will be facing these issues?
+Start by researching your customers, where and what they’re buying, and who they aspire to.
+Think deeply about the nature of your product and service, considering:

-As brand builders – it’s your task to present the right solutions to the right people.
-Once you have a firm understanding of who will be buying from you – and why – and have an idea of their strengths, weaknesses, likes and dislikes, you can tailor your messaging to cater directly to their needs.
+As brand builders, it’s your task to present the right solutions to the right people.
+Once you have a firm understanding of who will be buying from you and why, and have an idea of their strengths, weaknesses, likes, and dislikes, you can tailor your messaging to cater directly to their needs.

 High-quality design